Sósíalistaflokkurinn

 We have the power

 We can look to history to understand this energy.
-Where do you think the power came from to lift the economies of South Korea or Japan, the United States after the depression or Europe after the war, what lifted Iceland from being the poorest country in Europe to becoming the richest?
+Where do you think the power came from to lift the economies of South Korea or Japan, the United States after the depression, or Europe after the war, what lifted Iceland from being the poorest country in Europe to becoming the richest?
 It was a concentrated will to build up industry, infrastructure, and a welfare system that was a common project of the entire society, the task of the democratic platform.
 This was not done by unleashing speculators, by turning a blind eye to their corruption and uncontrolled accumulation of wealth in the hope that something good would follow, that some of their wealth would trickle down to the common people.

-The capitalists are rubbing their hands together
+The plutocracy is rubbing its hands together

 The choice is between a society of free people or Samherji's fishing station.